-Exclusively supported is IPv4.
+Exclusively IPv4 is supported.
 At IPv4 the IP address is a 32bit address that must be unique within the network and consists of 4 numbers that are separated by a dot.
-Every IP address is a combination of a Net-ID and a Host-ID and has the following structure: xxx.xxx.xxx.xxx
+Every IP address is a combination of a Net-ID and a Host-ID and has the following

+Structure: xxx.xxx.xxx.xxx